UE and VR Development Technical Notes

 #pragma warning(disable:4668)

-Additionally, if you use Windows API functions such as windows.h, you may encounter errors like this:
+Additionally, if you use Windows API in your code, like windows.h, you may encounter similar errors like:

 1